 COINS-eCatalogue is the leading e-trading exchange for the construction sector.
 It brings buyers and suppliers together into an online trading community to drive effective, efficient and fully automated purchase-to-pay processes.
 COINS’ blue chip customer base and Science Warehouse’s class-leading e-catalogue technology delivers a powerful combination for the construction industry.

-Users include leading contractors such as Laing O’Rourke, Bovis Lend Lease, May Gurney, NG Bailey and Trant as well as their suppliers.
-The latter include Arnold Laver, Burdens, Eugene Harrington, Greenhams, Hilti, KEM Edwards, OfficeTeam and Parker Merchanting to name a few.
+Leading contractors such as Bovis Lend Lease, May Gurney, NG Bailey and Vinci as well as their suppliers have benefited from using the solution.
+Suppliers include a diverse range of providers to the construction market like Arnold Laver, Burdens, Eugene Harrington, Greenhams, Hilti, KEM Edwards, OfficeTeam and Parker Merchanting.

 How does the Science Warehouse catalogue management service drive better decision making?